usdoj-crt/crt-portal/docs/maintenance_or_infrequent_tasks.md

 5) **Load data into the new database.**

     After the new database has been created, open a new shell window and open a SSH tunnel to the new database.
-Again, note the credentions and connection info in the output.
+Again, note the credentials and connection info in the output.

     ```sh
     cf connect-to-service -no-client crt-portal-django crt-db-new